April 9th, 2019 | Alla Schay, General Manager, Industrials, Government & Education.

 - What happens when your driver gets a Driving Under the Influence (DUI), Driving While Intoxicated (DWI) or Driving While Ability Impaired (DWAI, applicable in NY), soon after you pull the annual report?

 - What if one of your drivers is operating a vehicle with a suspended license, and you don’t know about it?

 In all these instances, you will only discover an anomaly at the next yearly pull, possibly months away.
 While this may be a bigger issue for the transportation industry, you too may have employees with a significant part of their role that involves driving.
-This can represent real liability along with threats to the bottom line and your company’s hard-earned reputation.
+This can represent real liability along with threats to the bottom line and your company’s hard-earned reputation if you don’t take proactive measures to monitor real-time driver safety data.

 2. Cost to Business

 According to a report prepared by the Network of Employers for Traffic Safety (NETS) and the Highway Traffic Safety Administration (NHTSA), motor vehicle crash injuries on and off the job cost employers more than $47 billion a year.
 Crashes are attributed to a variety of driver behavioral issues such as driving under the influence, distracted driving, unrestrained driver or co-passengers, and speeding.

 Preventive measures are always best, and safety initiatives are effective when they are not reactive in nature.
 Protecting employees from accidents could be a profitable investment of your company’s time and resources.
-Pro-active workforce monitoring may require increased initial investment, but avoiding the costs of incident compensation and crisis management allows for rich dividends on a long-term basis.
+Pro-active workforce motor vehicle record monitoring may require increased initial investment, but avoiding the costs of incident compensation and crisis management allows for rich dividends on a long-term basis.